Diseases of poverty: Education

-Sanitation and Hygiene
+Sanitation and hygiene

 Inadequate sanitation is attributed to approximately 432,000 deaths in LMIC each year.
 Poor sanitation can lead to diarrheal disease and malnutrition, which can result in serious illness.
 Globally, 2.3 billion people do not have access to basic sanitation services, which include access to unshared facilities for disposal of human waste and waste management services.
 These inequalities in access result in open defecation and improperly treated wastewater that is used for food production.
 Countries where open defecation is seen have higher levels of poverty, adverse health outcomes, and death in children due to diarrheal disease.

 Further, one in four individuals lack access to a handwashing station with soap and water, thereby enabling the transmission of respiratory and diarrheal disease.
 In 2016, inadequate handwashing was attributed to 370,000 respiratory deaths and 165,000 diarrheal deaths.
 Diarrheal diseases contribute not only to the decreased health of an individual, but also to an increase in poverty.
 Diseases of this nature cause an inability to attend school and work, thus directly decreasing income as well as educational development.
 The problem of inadequate sanitation is cyclical in nature—just as it is caused by poverty, it also worsens poverty.

 Poor nutrition

 Malnutrition disproportionately affects those in sub-Saharan Africa.
 Over 35 percent of children under the age of 5 in sub-Saharan Africa show physical signs of malnutrition.
 Malnutrition, the immune system, and infectious diseases operate in a cyclical manner: infectious diseases have deleterious effects on nutritional status, and nutritional deficiencies can lower the strength of the immune system which affects the body's ability to resist infections.
-Similarly, malnutrition of both macronutrients (such as protein and energy) and micronutrients (such as iron, zinc, and vitamins) increase susceptibility to HIV infections by interfering with the immune system and through other biological mechanisms.
-Depletion of macro-nutrients and micro-nutrients promotes viral replication that contributes to greater risks of HIV transmission from mother-to-child as well as those through sexual transmission.
+Similarly, malnutrition of both macronutrients (such as protein and energy) and micronutrients (such as iron, zinc, and vitamins) increase susceptibility to HIV infections by interfering with the immune system and promoting viral replication that contributes to greater risks of HIV transmission from mother-to-child as well as those through sexual transmission.
 Increased mother-to-child transmission is related to specific deficiencies in micro-nutrients such as vitamin A. Further, anemia, a decrease in the number of red blood cells, increases viral shedding in the birth canal, which also increases risk of mother-to-child transmission.
 Without these vital nutrients, the body lacks the defense mechanisms to resist infections.
 At the same time, HIV lowers the body's ability to intake essential nutrients.
 HIV infection can affect the production of hormones that interfere with the metabolism of carbohydrates, proteins, and fats.

 In the United States, 11.1 percent of households struggle with food insecurity.
 Food insecurity refers to the lack of access to quality food for a healthy lifestyle.
 The rate of hunger and malnutrition in female headed households was three times the national average at 30.2 percent.
 According to the Food and Agriculture Organization of the United Nations, 10 percent of the population in Latin America and the Caribbean are affected by hunger and malnutrition.